clef-men/article_tmc/popl25-author-response.md

 POPL:

-- this is the first rigorous proof of correctness of the TMC transformation that could scale to an impure programming language
+- this is the first rigorous proof of correctness of the TMC transformation that scales to an impure programming language

 - our proof is fully mechanized